Walter-Gaitan/terraform-beginner-bootcamp-2023/README.md

 Note: If you encounter a "No such file or directory" error, please ensure that the file name is correct.
 The file should be named `install_terraform_cli`, not `install-terraform-cli`.
 ```

+## Creating a New Token in Terraform Cloud

+To authenticate and interact with Terraform Cloud, you'll need to create a new token.
+Follow these steps to generate a token:

+1. Login to your Terraform Cloud account.

+2. From the Terraform Cloud dashboard, navigate to the user settings by clicking on your user icon in the top right corner, then select **User Settings**.

+3. In the user settings page, click on the **Tokens** tab.

+4. Click on the **Create API token** button.

+5. Provide a name for your token (e.g., "Project Token") and click **Generate token**.

+6. A new token will be generated.
+Copy and securely store this token, as it will be required for authentication in the project.

+## Generating credentials.tfrc.json

+To generate the credentials.tfrc.json file, you can use the provided bash script generate_credentials.sh.
+This script automates the process by utilizing the TERRAFORM_CLOUD_TOKEN environment variable.
+Make sure you have set the TERRAFORM_CLOUD_TOKEN environment variable with your Terraform Cloud API token before running the script.

+After executing the script, the credentials.tfrc.json file will be generated in the project directory, allowing you to securely authenticate and interact with Terraform Cloud.